MathieuFortune/mathieufortune.github.io/_posts/2020-10-01-mograph-mentor.md

 ## Overview

-Mograph Mentor offers online motion graphics courses, challenging the conventional higher education model in the arts.
-Our on-demand training and mentorship classes enable artists to sharpen their skills and launch successful careers.
+MoGraph Mentor is an online motion graphics school that redefines traditional arts education.
+Through on-demand training and personalized mentorship, the platform empowers artists with the tools they need to advance their careers.

-When I joined Mograph Mentor in late 2018, the company's vision was more extensive than its current trajectory.
-My business partner had passionately embarked on this endeavor as a side-project.
-While the initial steps were commendable, the potential was vast, and to truly tap into it, there was a need for a shift.

-Our mutual goal became clear: transform this side-project into a full-fledged startup with a mission.
-We aimed not just to operate in the motion design world but to revolutionize the way to learn.
-Our mission was to equip artists with new skills, giving them a competitive edge and paving the way for abundant work opportunities.

-## Deliverables

-While strategizing on the business and plotting out marketing blueprints, it became increasingly clear that the company's face, its brand identity, and digital presence, needed a complete overhaul.
-This was more than just a design revamp; it was about setting the tone for what Mograph Mentor would represent in the industry.

-Thus, my first significant project was twofold:

-- **Refreshing the brand identity:** The objective was to encapsulate the essence, vision, and mission of Mograph Mentor into a recognizable and resonant brand identity.
-This involved curating a color palette, typography, and brand guidelines that would set us apart in a rapidly evolving industry.

-- **Revamping the company website:** Our marketing website was the main entry point into our offering.
-It was crucial to design a user-friendly, engaging, and informative site that catered not just to our existing community but also to potential mentors.
-The challenge was to construct a site capable of supporting our envisaged business growth and the forthcoming expansion of our course catalog.
+When I joined MoGraph Mentor in late 2018, it was a passion project initiated by my business partner.
+Despite its early successes, the company lacked the infrastructure to scale and compete effectively in a rapidly growing market.
+To realize its full potential, we needed to transition into a scalable startup with a clear mission and vision.

+Our shared goal was ambitious: revolutionize motion design education by building an accessible, innovative learning platform that equips artists with practical skills and opens doors to new career opportunities.

 <div class="col-half--left">

 <h4 class="no-marg-v">Roles</h4>
-Product Manager, Product Designer, Web Developer, and Product Marketer.
+I wore multiple hats throughout this project, acting as Product Manager, Product Designer, Web Developer, and Product Marketer.

 <h4>Skills</h4>
-User Research, Competitor Analysis, Data Analysis, Wireframing, Prototyping, High-fidelity Visual Design, Usability Testing, Product Marketing, Leadership and Communication.
+Uuser research, competitor analysis, data analysis, wireframing, prototyping, high-fidelity visual design, usability testing, product marketing, and cross-functional communication.

 </div>
 <div class="col-half--right">